vovagorodok/chess_peripheral_protocol/README.md

 ```
 c) promote <uci>
 ```
-Cantral will promote instead peripheral by sending `promote` instead `ok` or `nok` if peripheral can't distinquish promotion.
+Central will promote instead peripheral by sending `promote` instead `ok` or `nok` if peripheral can't distinguish promotion.
 ```
 p) move a7a8
 c) promote a7a8n